Embodied Lifelong Learning for Task and Motion Planning: Conclusion and Limitations

-We proposed a novel formulation of the embodied lifelong learning problem for TAMP systems, which emphasizes realistic evaluation of the robot as it attempts to solve tasks over its lifetime.
+We proposed a novel formulation of the embodied lifelong learning problem for TAMP systems, which emphasizes realistic evaluation of the robot as it attempts to solve problems over its lifetime.
 Our solution approach learns a mixture of nested generative models, assigning higher weight to models that attain low error on auxiliary prediction tasks.
 Our experiments on 2D and BEHAVIOR domains demonstrate the ability of our approach to acquire knowledge over a lifetime of planning.

+{\bf Limitations of chosen TAMP methods~~~}We adopt a SeSamE strategy for planning, which requires a faithful environment simulator.
+In environments that are difficult to simulate (e.g., because they contain many objects), we would prefer a different TAMP method; we leave this problem for future work.
+Moreover, our samplers are conditioned only on the objects involved in the action.
+Conditioning on all other objects or on the plan skeleton could generate better samples for problem completion.

+{\bf Limitations of the lifelong setting and approach~~~}One direction to improve the learning is to develop better exploration strategies.
+Our method directly uses the learned models to generate samples; trading off exploration and exploitation could yield additional benefits.
+Additionally, our lifelong training replays all past data.
+In our experiments, this represents only a small portion of the computation, but it would become infeasible in longer deployments, so subsampling strategies---which our approach can trivially adopt---should be employed.
+Our lifelong learning formulation builds upon operations that the robot can already execute.
+It would also be valuable to study the autonomous learning of \emph{new} operations.
+We encourage future research in this direction.

+{\bf Limitations of the experimental setting~~~}We measure number of samples as a proxy for planning time.
+In practice, there is a trade-off between simulation cost and sampling cost; expensive diffusion models might lead to higher sampling cost than simulation cost in some cases.
+Relatedly, we have not yet evaluated our approach on physical robots.
+The facts that our method builds upon a working TAMP system and that it is highly data efficient suggests that hardware deployment is probable.

 \acknowledgments{We thank Nishanth Kumar, Willie McClinton, and Kathryn Le for developing and granting us access to the base TAMP system for BEHAVIOR.
-The research of J.~A.~Mendez is funded by an MIT-IBM Distinguished Postdoctoral Fellowship.
-We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; from ARO grant W911NF-23-1-0034; from the MIT-IBM Watson Lab; from the MIT Quest for Intelligence; and from the Boston Dynamics Artificial Intelligence Institute.}
+We also thank Yilun Du for initial discussions and guidance on diffusion models.
+The research of J.~Mendez-Mendez is funded by an MIT-IBM Distinguished Postdoctoral Fellowship.
+We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; from ARO grant W911NF-23-1-0034; from the MIT-IBM Watson AI Lab; from the MIT Quest for Intelligence; and from the Boston Dynamics Artificial Intelligence Institute.}

-{\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{equation}}
+{\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{equation}} \ifpreprint \else